blakeboswell/ploom/README.md

 Status](https://api.travis-ci.com/blakeboswell/ploom.svg?branch=develop)](https://api.travis-ci.com/blakeboswell/ploom)
 <!-- [AppVeyor Build Status]() --> <!-- [Coverage Status]() -->

-# Overview
+## Overview

 A collection of tools for out-of-memory linear model fitting and inference.
 Implements `lm` and `glm` analogs using Alan Miller’s AS274 updating QR factorization algorithm.
-Collects and reports an array of pertinent fit statistics.
-Provides flexible and easy to use mechanisms to stream in data and stream out results during fitting.

-> Currently in early development stage.
+> `ploom` is in beta.
+See roadmap for details.

 ## Features

-> forthcoming
+  - Linear and Generalized Linear Models with Robust Standard Errors
+  - Functions for streaming data from Database and file connections as well as in memory `tibble()` and `data.frame()`

-# Installation
+## Installation

 ``` r
 # the early development version from GitHub: